junxit/us-congress-bills-110/metadata.md

 - 2008-04-22 — Introduced in House
 - 2008-04-22 — Referred to the House Committee on Veterans' Affairs.
 - 2008-04-22 — Referred to the Subcommittee on Health.
+- 2008-04-23 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2008-04-23 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-04-30 — Committee Consideration and Mark-up Session Held.
+- 2008-04-30 — Ordered to be Reported by Voice Vote.
+- 2008-05-15 — Placed on the Union Calendar, Calendar No. 409.
+- 2008-05-15 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+110-648.
+- 2008-05-15 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+110-648.